Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Numerical Experiments

-We can see from this table that the $``\text{ReErr}"$ values derived by both methods using adaptive lasso are always lower than those using lasso.
-The methods using adaptive lasso can successfully select all the non-zero components, but the lasso cannot.
-This phenomena is consistent the famous theoretical results in the literature that the approach using adaptive lasso enjoys the desirable oracle properties.
-Besides, we see that both SSNAL and ADMM can successfully estimate the regression coefficient within a finite number of iterations in the sense that the termination criterion (\ref{kkts}) is met.
-At last, it can be seen from the last two columns that the computing time and the number of iterations needed by SSNAL is greatly less than those by ADMM, which shows that the PLS method is effective and the SSNAL method is very progressive.
+From the table, we can see that the values of $\text{ReErr}$ obtained using adaptive lasso are consistently lower than those obtained with standard lasso.
+The methods using adaptive lasso successfully identify all the non-zero components, whereas standard lasso fails to do so.
+This phenomenon is consistent with the well-known theoretical results in the literature, which indicate that adaptive lasso has desirable oracle properties.
+Additionally, both SSNAL and ADMM successfully estimate the regression coefficients within a finite number of iterations.
+The last two columns show that the computing time and the number of iterations needed by SSNAL is greatly less than those of ADMM, which demonstrates that the PLS method is effective and SSNAL is highly advanced.